chayan-dev/MVVM_NewsApp/README.md

 - [Retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and Java.
 - [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview?authuser=2) - RecyclerView makes it easy to efficiently display large sets of data.
 To show large lists.
 - [MVVM](https://developer.android.com/jetpack/guide) - MVVM architecture is a Model-View-ViewModel architecture that removes the tight coupling between each component.
 In the note taking section we used MVVM.
+- [WebView](https://developer.android.com/guide/webapps/webview) -The WebView class is an extension of Android's View class that allows you to display web pages as a part of your activity layout.

+ ## API used:

+ ### [NewsAPI](https://newsapi.org/) - Locate articles and breaking news headlines from news sources and blogs across the web with a JSON API